FourthState/plasma-mvp-rootchain/CONTRIBUTING.md

 Thank you for considering making contributions to Fourth State's Plasma MVP implementation!
 We welcome contributions from anyone!
 See the [open issues](https://github.com/FourthState/plasma-mvp-rootchain/issues) for things we need help with!

+Contribute to design discussions and conversation by joining the #plasma-dev channel on Blockchain @ Berkeley's [public slack](https://www.berkeleyblockchain.slack.com/).

 ## How to get started:

 Fork, then clone the repo: